iesahin/xvc/book/src/ref/xvc-pipeline-step-new.md

 Usage: xvc pipeline step new [OPTIONS] --step-name <STEP_NAME>

 Options:
-  -s, --step-name <STEP_NAME>  Name of the step
+  -s, --step-name <STEP_NAME>  Name of the new step -c, --command <COMMAND>      Step command to run
-  -c, --command <COMMAND>      Command to run the step
+      --when <WHEN>            When to run the command.
+One of always, never, by_dependencies (default).
+This is used to freeze or invalidate a step manually
-      --changed <CHANGED>      When to run the command -h, --help                   Print help information
+  -h, --help                   Print help

 ```

 ## Examples

 ## Caveats